 COVID-19 vaccinations help restore family links in Kenya’s prisons

 Inmates in Kenya’s prison system have been banned from seeing family members for over a year and a half.
-A vaccination campaign has changed that.
+A vaccination campaign.

 When the first case of COVID-19 was reported in Kenya in March 2020, the Ministry of Health implemented preventive measures to stop the virus from spreading.
 All public meetings were banned and all travel was prohibited, particularly to heavily afflicted countries.

 “I’m delighted to have been vaccinated and I hope the government will allow our people to visit us in prison.”

 The government also halted visits to jails and other youth detention facilities.
 The Ministry of Health reports that, since May 2020, 9,622 inmates and staff members have tested positive for the illness, with 32 succumbing to COVID-19.

 According to health officials, jail congestion and deteriorating prison facilities put inmates and prison employees at risk of getting COVID-19.
 The number of inmates in the country’s 115 prisons is about three times the capacity of the facilities.